Machine Learning Terms and Methods

 Inference

-In machine learning, often refers to the process of making predictions by applying the trained model to unlabeled examples.
+In machine learning, often refers to the process of making predictions by applying the trained model to unlabeled examplesarrow-up-right.
 In statistics, inference refers to the process of fitting the parameters of a distribution conditioned on some observed data.
-(See the Wikipedia article on statistical inference.)
+(See the Wikipedia article on statistical inferencearrow-up-right.)

 Interpretability